appleplectic/appleplectic/README.md

 Hi, I’m @appleplectic!

-I enjoy programming with C++, Python, Rust, and Go, and game development with Godot and Unreal Engine.
+I enjoy programming with Python and C++ with a special interest in deep learning with PyTorch and doing other assorted projects in my free time.